Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 • Founded: 2019

-• Portfolio size: 56 investments
+• Portfolio size: The firm has made 56 investments.

 You can refer to their website here.